stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

 ## `Anchor Platform <> Anchor Server` Communication

 While the Anchor Platform implements the interoperability part of the [SEPs], it relies on the Anchor Server to implement the business logic, and the communication between these two servers occur in three different ways:
-- **Callback API (`Sync Platform->Anchor`)**: a syncronous API that the Platform will use to gather a business-specific data from the Anchor Server, in order to perform a SEP-compliant operation (like exchange rate or user registration, for instance)
+- **[Callback API] (`Sync Platform->Anchor`)**: a syncronous API that the Platform will use to gather a business-specific data from the Anchor Server, in order to perform a SEP-compliant operation (like exchange rate or user registration, for instance)
-- **Events Queue (`Async Platform->Anchor`)**: an asyncronous communication venue that the Platform will use to notify the Anchor Server about a pending action, like an incoming payment that needs to be processed.
+- **[Events] Queue (`Async Platform->Anchor`)**: an asyncronous communication venue that the Platform will use to notify the Anchor Server about a pending action, like an incoming payment that needs to be processed.
-- **Platform API (`Sync Anchor->Platform`)**: a syncronous API that the Anchor can use to fetch information (e.g. transactions or quotes) and also update the data of transactions stored in the Platform database.
+- **[Platform API] (`Sync Anchor->Platform`)**: a syncronous API that the Anchor can use to fetch information (e.g. transactions or quotes) and also update the data of transactions stored in the Platform database.

 ## Anchor Server Implementation Resources

 In the Step-by-step section below, we will require you to implement the following features:
-- Make available (or deploy) a queue service, such as Kafka or SQS, for instance.
+- Make available a queue service, such as Kafka or SQS, for instance.
 - Make available a database, such as SQLite, Postgres or MySQL, for instance.
 - Implement the [Callback API] endpoints.
 - Connect the Anchor Server with the queue service so it can listen to async [Events].